-Entry to Year 7 in September of any year is made by completion of a 'Secondary Common Application Form' (SCAF).
-The process for admission in September 2019 is as follows (note that these dates are subject to confirmation by KCC:
+Entry to year 7 in September of any year is made by completion of a 'Secondary Common Application form' (SCAF).
+The process for admission in September 2021 is as follows:

-- 1st September 2018 to 31st October 2018 SCAFs returned to Local Authority.
-Parents are asked to specify up to four secondary school choices and to rank them in order of preference. - Early January 2019 Applicants' details received by Wye School for the applicants to be ranked according to the school's over subscription criteria. - Mid January 2019 Ranked lists returned to Local Authority - 1st March 2019 Offers of places made to parents by email sent after 4pm - 2nd March 29th March 20198 Appeals to be lodged by parents if necessary - 2nd March 16th March 2019 Places must be accepted or declined. - 25th April 2019 onwards Any vacant places offered by Local Authority.
-After this date, responsibility for maintaining waiting list is the responsibility of the school. - 31st July 2019: Deadline for Schools' Adjudicator on contested decisions.
+- 2 September 2020 to 30 October 2020 SCAFs returned to Local Authority.
+Parents are asked to specify up to four secondary school choices and to rank them in order of preference. - January 2021 Applicants' details received by Wye School for the applicants to be ranked according to the school's over subscription criteria. - 15 January 2021 Ranked lists returned to Local Authority - 1 March 2021 Offers of places made to parents by email sent after 4pm - 2 March 26 March 2021 Appeals to be lodged by parents if necessary - 1 March 12 March 2021 Places must be accepted or declined. - 23 April 2021 onwards Local Authority reallocates places that have become available using the schools' ranked waiting lists. - 30 July 2021: Deadline for Schools' Adjudicator on contested decisions.